Over the course of 2021-2024, Karibu instigated a pilot project related to a new grantmaking program known as the “Karibu New Realities Grant“.

 Learning and evaluation

-A learning and evaluation process will take place in 2024.
+A learning and evaluation process took place in 2024.

 January 1, 2024